kamronbek028/JELoop-Visualizer/README.md

 ## JELoop Visualizer

 Welcome to JELoop Visualizer.
 This application visualizes how JavaScript Event Loop (Call Stack, Web Api and Callstack Queue) works.
-You can access this application here [https://kamronbek028.github.io/JELoop-Visualizer/](https://kamronbek028.github.io/JELoop-Visualizer/)
+You can access this application here: [https://kamronbek028.github.io/JELoop-Visualizer/](https://kamronbek028.github.io/JELoop-Visualizer/)

 ### Insturctions

 Write ES5 code on the editor.<br />
 Click **Visualize** button on the top left corner to visualize your code.

-### Navbar

 Click **Speed: Fast** to change execution speed from the navbar.<br />
 Click **Example: 1** to see special pre-written codes on the editor.<br />